JLBrigham/CV/README.md

 #### University of Birmingham (2010 - 2013)

-- History: BA(hons) 2.1
+History: BA(hons) 2.1

 #### The Ashcombe School (2002 - 2009)

-- A Levels: 3 A's in Mathematics, History, Sociology
+A Levels: 3 A's in Mathematics, History, Sociology
-- GCSES: 5 A*'s, 4A's, including Mathematics and Dual Science
+GCSES: 5 A*'s, 4A's, including Mathematics and Dual Science

 ## Hobbies

 - Drawing and creating new things with upcycled materials.
-Take a look at my drawings [here](https://www.instagram.com/greponsketch/).
+Take a look at some of my drawings [here](https://www.instagram.com/greponsketch/).
 - Trail running and hiking, I am running my second trail marathon this summer.
 - Ski touring in winter and wild camping in the summer, whatever the season I love making the most of living in the mountains.
 - Hanging out with my dogs, two Boston Terrier's named Norman and Ronnie 🐶 🐶.